How we pick teams

 We run league teams in most age-groups.
 We also run friendlies against other local clubs and training games between our own players, which we continue every Friday evening throughout the summer holidays.
 We aim to ensure all players play in multiple matches per season.
 All games outside of our scheduled training sessions are run by parents volunteering their time, so please be pro-active about putting yourself forward.
 The more parents we have willing to help run games, the more opportunities for games we can provide.

-League and knock-out cup matches
+League matches

 Our policy is that team managers should aim to select "a competitive team for each match - a team that will have a reasonable chance of winning if they play well".